Stone space partitions indexed by a poset: Uniqueness conditions

-(iii) there is a complete semi-trim (and hence good) $[0,1]$-partition of the unit interval. \end{cor}
+(iii) there is a complete semi-trim $[0,1]$-partition of the unit interval. \end{cor}

-\begin{proof} (i) $P$ has a finite foundation $\{0\}$, so by Theorem~\ref{uniqueness thm} (taking $Q=P$ and $I=0$), there is a Stone space $W$ of a countable Boolean ring $R$ admitting a trim $P$-partition such that $W$ is compact and each partition element has no isolated points, which is unique up to $P$-homeomorphism. $R$ will therefore be atomless with identity, and so $W$ will be homeomorphic to the Cantor set.
+\begin{proof} (i) Let $\widetilde{P}$ be the PO system with underlying poset $P$ such that $P^{d}=\emptyset$. $\widetilde{P}$ has a finite foundation $\{0\}$, so by Theorem~\ref{uniqueness thm} (taking $L=\widetilde{P}$ and noting that $L_{\min}^{d}=\emptyset$), there is a Stone space $W$ of a countable Boolean ring $R$ admitting a trim $\widetilde{P}$-partition such that $W$ is compact and each partition element has no isolated points, which is unique up to $P$-homeomorphism. $R$ will therefore be atomless with identity, and so $W$ will be homeomorphic to the Cantor set.

-Part (ii) follows from part (i) and Corollary~\ref{Completion corollary}, as $[0,1]$ is the chain completion of $P$ and $P=\widehat{P}$.
+Part (ii) follows from part (i) and Corollary~\ref{Completion corollary}, as $P^{d}=\emptyset$ and $[0,1]$ is the chain completion of $P$ and $P=\widehat{P}$.
 As $X_{0}$ is closed and compact with no isolated points, its compact open subsets form an atomless Boolean ring, and hence $X_{0}$ is homeomorphic to the Cantor set.